 Being vegetarian in Munich is quite easy, but with the German’s love for alpine cheese and dairy products, being vegan is a bit harder.
 I once tried to order a vegan coffee and was told that milk was good for me and I should order lactose free instead.
 In times like this, stand firm, most places at least carry soy and have a salad.
 However, if you follow this guide you’ll be getting much more than a sad side salad and instead, you’ll be eating at excellent vegan restaurants, with mouthwatering food.

-My favorite vegan place in Munich, Emmi’s Kitchen has nestled away on a quiet street.
+My favorite vegan place in Munich, Emmi’s Kitchen is nestled away on a quiet street.
 It shares an Innenhof- or inner courtyard- with a yoga studio and has lovely outdoor seating with a shaded natural awning.
 Their menu is simple, focusing on salad and superfood bowls, vegan gourmet burgers, and a breakfast menu.
 My favorite thing to order is Quiona Avocado Chicks n’ Ginger, which is a salad bowl stuffed with chickpeas, carrots, spinach, quinoa, seeds, avocado and more.
 I always pair it with a vegan oat milk chai latte and a bio-organic juice.
 For breakfast, they serve tofu scrambles, vegan pancakes, and more.

 Max Pett is quite popular as it is one of the few places that does traditional German food vegan style.
 So, if you’re looking for a vegan schnitzel, vegan knödle, etc., then this is the place for you.
 They do vegan “cheese”, or käse, quite well and their salad with vegan feta is quite tasty.
 They even serve something that resembles vegan baked cheese raclette, a Swiss Alpine dish.
-For lunch, they have a daily rotating menu embracing various cultures from Indian, The Balkans, and The Middle Eastern, enabling you to try traditional foods made vegan from around the world.
+For lunch, they have a daily rotating menu embracing various cultures from Indian, The Balkans, and The Middle East, enabling you to try traditional foods made vegan from around the world.
 This restaurant shows that you can keep traditions alive while doing your part to reduce animal cruelty and be environmentally friendly.
-Not all vegan food is salad and quinoa; we can have vegan cheese covered french fries if we want!
+Not all vegan food has to be salad and quinoa; we can have vegan cheese covered french fries if we want!
 Reservations are encouraged for dinner.

-We often go here for my birthday since Gratitude is a nicer dining establishment.
+We often go here for my birthday since Gratitude is a finer dining establishment.
 Here you can get several courses of vegan food paired with organic wine.
 You can also order á la carte, for a less formal event.
 Their menu is a seasonally rotating, so you never know what you’re going to get, but some of the best dishes I’ve ordered is a stuffed avocado with a southwestern flare, a shared hummus appetizer, and vegan cheesecake for dessert.
 The restaurant is small and popular so you should consider making a reservation.

 This cozy little tea house serves dozens of fresh hot loose leaf teas with your favorite vegan cakes, sandwiches, bowls, and snacks to go alongside it.
 It is great for catching up with a friend for lunch or warming up on a cold winter day.
 Many of their teas are organic and you can stock up for your hotel or home.